godotengine/godot-docs/classes/class_displayserver.rst

 :ref:`WindowMode<enum_DisplayServer_WindowMode>` **WINDOW_MODE_FULLSCREEN** = ``3``

-Full screen window mode.
-Note that this is not *exclusive* full screen.
-On Windows and Linux (X11), a borderless window is used to emulate full screen.
-On macOS, a new desktop is used to display the running project.
+Full screen mode with full multi-window support.

+Full screen window cover the entire display area of a screen, have no border or decorations.
+Display video mode is not changed.

-Regardless of the platform, enabling full screen will change the window size to match the monitor's size.
+\ **Note:** Regardless of the platform, enabling full screen will change the window size to match the monitor's size.
 Therefore, make sure your project supports :doc:`multiple resolutions <../tutorials/rendering/multiple_resolutions>` when enabling full screen mode.

 .. _class_DisplayServer_constant_WINDOW_MODE_EXCLUSIVE_FULLSCREEN: